Request accessible format

 NIC student’s poster design chosen to represent The Festival at Sandpoint

-North Idaho College sophomore Gracie Duncan, a Timberlake High graduate, stands in front of her winning poster design for The Festival at Sandpoint.
-Her design will be featured on festival lineup posters, in advertisements, on a Toyota Tacoma wrap that will showcase the festival, the festival’s website and other marketing materials.
+From left, North Idaho College student Elspeth Gibson, NIC Assistant Professor Lydia Ramus and NIC Associate Professor Philippe Valle stand in front of Gibson’s winning “Sunset on the Byway” poster design for The Festival at Sandpoint.
+Gibson won a $1,000 scholarship.
+The design will be featured on festival lineup posters, advertisements, the festival’s website, on a Toyota truck wrap and other ma

-North Idaho College sophomore Gracie Duncan, a Timberlake High graduate, stands in front of her winning poster design for The Festival at Sandpoint.
-Her design will be featured on festival lineup posters, in advertisements, on a Toyota Tacoma wrap that will showcase the festival, the festival’s website and other marketing materials.
+From left, North Idaho College student Elspeth Gibson, NIC Assistant Professor Lydia Ramus and NIC Associate Professor Philippe Valle stand in front of Gibson’s winning “Sunset on the Byway” poster design for The Festival at Sandpoint.
+Gibson won a $1,000 scholarship.
+The design will be featured on festival lineup posters, advertisements, the festival’s website, on a Toyota truck wrap and other ma

-North Idaho College sophomore Gracie Duncan, a Timberlake High graduate, stands in front of her winning poster design for The Festival at Sandpoint.
-Her design will be featured on festival lineup posters, in advertisements, on a Toyota Tacoma wrap that will showcase the festival, the festival’s website and other marketing materials.
+From left, North Idaho College student Elspeth Gibson, NIC Assistant Professor Lydia Ramus and NIC Associate Professor Philippe Valle stand in front of Gibson’s winning “Sunset on the Byway” poster design for The Festival at Sandpoint.
+Gibson won a $1,000 scholarship.
+The design will be featured on festival lineup posters, advertisements, the festival’s website, on a Toyota truck wrap and other marketing materials.

 Return to Newsroom